 The error can happen for various reasons; we could attribute the failure to lousy coding on the app or website that you are attempting to run or visit.
 Besides that, it could also be attributed to a bug in the browser or even something such as a corrupted extension.

 In some cases, this error could be a result of the aggressive caching in your web-browser.
 Almost every web browser creates a cached copy (locally stored copy) of the static files of the websites that you visit.
 This way, browsers can help to speed up the performance of that website significantly.
 Additionally, it also helps to reduce your internet data bills as now instead of re-fetching static files from the website’s server; it loads it directly from your system’s storage device.
 This functionality not only helps to improve user experience but also saves your time, significantly.

 But sometimes due to bugs or corrupted extension, the web-browsers aren’t able to respect the cache control settings of the web server due to which the server rejects the client request and you as the end-user aren’t able to access that website or application.

 How to fix err_cache_miss

-Now you have to understand that software and apps can have various types of bugs and for each bug, software is developed to show a different warning message.
+Now you have to understand that software and apps can have various types of bugs, and for each bug, the software is developed to show a different warning message.

 In this troubleshooting guide, I will focus on just one “really annoying” issue, and that is the err_cache_miss in Google Chrome.
 So without any further ado, let’s get started.